KingJoySaiy/genderClassification/README.md

 1. set some constants in `genderClassification/constant/constPath`
 2. run `python train.py`, model will be saved in `genderClassification/savedModel`
 3. run `python predict.py [name of savedModel]`, default is `model-1.pkl`
+4. definition of some net in 'genderClassification/myModel' is usless now

+MIT License

+Copyright (c) 2020 KingJoySaiy